MeadowlarkDAW/Meadowlark/DSP_DESIGN_DOC.md

 Also, SIMD optimizations should be used when possible (but of course focus on just getting the DSP to work first before optimizing it).

 ### Non-Goals
+The goal of this plugin project is **NOT** to create a reusable shared DSP library (I believe those to be more hassle than they are worth, especially when it comes to proper SIMD optimizations and "tasteful magic numbers/experimentation" for plugins).
+The goal of this plugin project is to simply provide standalone "plugins", each with their own separate and optimized DSP implementation.
+We are however free to reference/copy-paste portions of DSP across plugins as we see fit (as long as the other plugins are also GPLv3).

-Like what was mentioned above, we simply don't have the resources to compete with industry leaders such as FabFilter and iZotope.
+Also, like what was mentioned above, we simply don't have the resources to compete with industry leaders such as FabFilter and iZotope.
 But the quality of the built-in effects should be at-least good enough to where most producers can acheive a decent/statisfactory mix with only internal plugins.

 That being said, any kind of effect/synth idea is welcome, it's just that we should focus on the essentials first.